-81The axiom VER asserts that for a partition of a linearly ordered field into two intervals L, U (with no maximum in the lower L or minimum in the upper U) and third set in between at most one point, there is a point between L and U just if for every e > 0, there are $a \in A, b \in B$ such that b - a < e.
-See the insightful reviews [55] and [54] where it is observed that Vahlen [71] proves this axiom does not imply Archimedes and section 12 of the comprehensive [24].
+&lt;sup>91The axiom VER asserts that for a partition of a linearly ordered field into two intervals L,U (with no maximum in the lower L or minimum in the upper U) and third set in between at most one point, there is a point between L and U just if for every e>0, there are $a\in A,b\in B$ such that b-a< e.
+Veronese derives Dedekinds postulate from his plus Archimedes in [81] and the independence in [82].
+In [54] Levi-Civita shows there is a non-Archimean ordered field that is Cauchy complete.
+I thank Philip Ehrlich for the references and recommend section 12 of the comprehensive [27].
+See also the insightful reviews [62] and [61] where it is observed that Vahlen [78] also proved this axiom does not imply Archimedes.

-$^{^{82}}$ Since any point in the definable closure of any line and any one point not one the line, one can't extend any line without extending the model.
-Since adding either the Dedekind postulate and or Hilbert completeness gives a categorical theory satisfied by a geometry whose line is order isomorphic to \Re the two axioms are equivalent (over HP5 + Arch).
+$^{92}$ Since any point in the definable closure of any line and any one point not one the line, one can't extend any line without extending the model.
+Since adding either the Dedekind postulate and or Hilbert completeness gives a categorical theory satisfied by a geometry whose line is order isomorphic to $\Re$ the two axioms are equivalent (over HP5 + Arch).

-83Hartshorne (sections 40-43 of [37] gives a modern account of Hilbert's argument that replacing the parallel postulate by the axiom of limiting parallels gives a geometry that is determined by the underlying (definable) field.
+&lt;sup>93Hartshorne (sections 40-43 of [41] gives a modern account of Hilbert's argument that replacing the parallel postulate by the axiom of limiting parallels gives a geometry that is determined by the underlying (definable) field.
 With V.2 this gives categoricity.

-84Of course, this analysis is anachronistic; the clear distinction between first and second order logic did not exist in 1900.
-By G, we mean the natural interpretation in \Re^2 of the predicates of geometry introduced in Section 4.2.
+$^{94}$ Of course, this analysis is anachronistic; the clear distinction between first and second order logic did not exist in 1900.
+By G, we mean the natural interpretation in $\Re^2$ of the predicates of geometry introduced in Section 4.2

-85I am leaving out many details, R is a sequence of relations giving the vocabulary of geometry and the sentence 'says' they are relations on Y; the coding of the satisfication predicate is suppressed.
+$^{95}$ I am leaving out many details, R is a sequence of relations giving the vocabulary of geometry and the sentence 'says' they are relations on Y; the coding of the satisfication predicate is suppressed.

-sort for an extension axiomatizes geometry in the sense of 9.
+This anomaly has been investigated by Väänänen who makes the distinction between the last two displayed formulas (on page 94 of [76]) and expounds in [77] a new notion 'Sort Logic' which provides a logic with a sentence $\Phi$ which by allowing a sort for an extension axiomatizes geometry in the sense of 9.
 The second reason is that Dedekind's formulation, since it is about the geometry, not about its axiomatization, directly gives the kind of information about the existence of transcendental numbers that we discuss in the paper.

-In [69], Väänänen discusses the categoricity of natural structures such as real geometry when axiomatized in second order logic (e.g. DG).
+In [76], Väänänen discusses the categoricity of natural structures such as real geometry when axiomatized in second order logic (e.g. DG).
 He has discovered the striking phenomena of 'internal categoricity'.
-Suppose the second order categoricity of a structure A is formalized by the existence of sentence Ψ_A such that $A \models \Psi_A$ and any two models of Ψ are isomorphic.
+Suppose the second order categoricity of a structure A is formalized by the existence of sentence $\Psi_A$ such that $A \models \Psi_A$ and any two models of $\Psi$ are isomorphic.
 If this second clause in provable in a standard deductive system for second order logic, then it is valid in the Henkin semantics, not just the full semantics.